ubc-magic/thingbroker/README.md

 Thing Broker was written in Java.
 We use the Spring Tools Suite version of Eclipse as our IDE and maven to build it on the command line.

-You will need two projects: "thing-broker-core" contains the core functionality of the Thing Broker, while "thing-broker-web" implements the REST API.
+You will need two projects: "thing-broker-core" contains the core data model and services of the Thing Broker.
+The "thingbroker-web" project implements the REST API.
 The latter depends on the former, so you need to use maven to build both projects.
-Make sure to compile "thing-broker-core" first, otherwise "thing-broker-web" will not compile.
+Make sure to compile "thing-broker-core" first, otherwise "thingbroker-web" will not compile.

 ## RUN YOUR OWN INSTANCE

 You will either need Tomcat 6 or later and MongoDB to run the Thing Broker.

-1. Install and run mongodb.
+1. Install and run MongoDB.
+See http://www.mongodb.org/
-1. Place this file on your "webapps" directory of your Tomcat installation, and restart your Tomcat server.
+1. Place the thingbroker file on your "webapps" directory of your Tomcat installation, and restart your Tomcat server.

 ## USAGE